Affiliate links on Android Authority may earn us a commission. Learn more.

 Explorer Project phones

 In years past, LG was known for being a big risk-taker.
 Over time, it lost that reputation but wanted to try to get it back towards the end of its time in the industry.
 This revived ambition is encapsulated with the series of phones it groups within the Explorer Project.

 Essentially, EP phones are devices that are so wacky and innovative that they wouldn’t fit in any other “normal” line.
 LG’s hope, obviously, was that these peculiar designs would be a hit with consumers, which would allow the company to be at the forefront of the next big trend.

 The only commercially-released phone in the Explorer Project is the LG Wing, pictured above.
 This phone’s display slides out to expose another smaller display living underneath.
 This unique form factor creates new use cases, such as using the phone as a pseudo-gimbal and having more screen real estate for gaming.

 Stylo LG Phones

 The most recent Stylo phone is the LG Stylo 6, which came out in 2020.
-It’s available in the US from T-Mobile and a few other carriers for around $250.
+It was available in the US from T-Mobile and a few other carriers for around $250.
 Do note, though, that LG has not promised to continue offering software updates for any Stylo devices.

 What sets LG phones apart from competitors?